 - Darwin Aboriginal Art Fair is a 3-day event held since 2007.
 It’s the only one where Aboriginal-owned art centres come together to sell their products directly to the public.

-- Desert Mob Festival, Alice Springs
+- Desert Mob Festival is held each September in Alice Springs

 - Freedom Day Festival, Kalkarindji

 - Healthy Lifestyle Festival, Elcho Island (October)

 - Garma is an annual celebration of the Yolngu people’s traditional culture near Nhulunbuy, in north-east Arnhemland.
 Mandawuy Yunupingu founded Garma in 1998 which includes a daily ‘bunggul’ (dance), art exhibitions and projects, a youth forum, a cultural tourism program and music performances during its five-day program, along with a key forum presentation and discussion sessions.

 It's not some secret and mystic society; the Yolngu are generous and they want to share.
 It's the confidence that comes from knowing they have something unique and vital.—Simon Balderstone, Garma organiser